Office Of Scholarships & Financial Aid

 Our Scholarships website has a lot of valuable information to help you begin your scholarship search efforts.

 Many families find that they need loans to cover their educational costs.
-Federal Direct subsidized and unsubsidized loans are the loans that are recommended first, before resorting to private loan options.
+Federal Direct subsidized and unsubsidized loans are the loans that we recommended first, as they have advantages, particularly during repayment, that private loans do not offer.
+These federal loan options typically also have the best interest rates and very low processing fees.

 If the loans offered to you by FAFSA are not sufficient to cover your needs, there are "alternative loan" options that can assist you and your family in obtaining the funding you need to cover your educational expenses.
+Because credit inquiries expire after 90 days, Alternative Loan applications are available beginning on June 1 prior to each academic year.
 There are a couple of things you should know before you begin searching for alternative loans:

 If you are considering private alternative loans, you are encouraged to visit our private loan webpage to help guide you through the process.